AquaDraco/UnityStationWiki/Development-Standards-Guide.md

 These are NOT rules, and reviewers don't expect developers to be able to follow all of these suggestions.
 When a reviewer looks at your PR, part of their review will involve thinking about code cleanliness.
 They will work with you to figure out if / what changes can be made to the PR to help with code cleanliness.
 They might suggest some items from this list or something from their own experience.
 As you submit more and more PRs, the reviewers you collaborate with should help you develop a better sense of how to write clean code until it becomes second nature.

 # Code Style
-1. Document public stuff using /// comments.
+1. Document public stuff using /// comments (XML comments).
 This includes public classes, structs, properties, fields, and methods.
 Parameters and return values should be descriptive.
 Class documentation should describe the purpose of the class.
+You can read more about how to write XML comments here: https://docs.microsoft.com/en-us/dotnet/csharp/codedoc
 Here's good examples of how to document each of these:
     ```csharp
     /// <summary>